jema28/api-introduction/README.md

 ![](./poster-gallery/assets/by-search-parameters.png)

-You should expect an array of 10 objects with a Title, Year, imdbID, Type, and Poster property e.g.

 <details>
-  <summary>Expand to see expected result</summary>
+  <summary>You should expect an array of 10 objects with a Title, Year, imdbID, Type, and Poster property.</summary>

 ```js
 {